learningdebunked/SystemDesignFundamentals/README.md

  This pattern is called as the **Side Car Pattern**

+ ISTIO is a Service Mesh

+ **Microservices deployment**

+ Goals of deployment:

+ 1) Scalability and throughput
+ 2) Reliable and available
+ 3) Isolation ( one service doesn't pull the entire system down)
+ 4) Monitoring
+ 5) Cost Effective

+ Way to deploy:

+ 1) Multiple services per host
+           a) this is a very traditional approach
+           b) The disadvantage is that we share resources
+ 2) Service per vm per container : This is a widely adoped technique
+           a) Isolation and security
+           b) FAST
+           c) Autoscaling can achieved through  Kubernetes or Dockerswarm container orchestration techniques
+ 3) Serverless - No need to worry about Service Registry , API Gateway .
+We just develope code
+            ex: Aws Lambda , Google cloud function.
+    We just get into console and paste your code , the API will be up and running There are both advantages and disadvantages to this approach.

+  Advantages of using Lambda or Cloud functions:
+    1) Focus only on code and business
+    2) No worries about scaling
+    3) Pay as you go

+  Disadvantages:

+    1) Run time support , not all run time environments are available
+    2) Expensive
+    3) Vendor lockin
+    4) Debugging
+    5) Stateless and short running process only

+**Distributed transactions in Microservices:**

 1) What is side car pattern?
 What are the other patterns ?
 Why is sidecar famous?
 2) What is istio ?
 3) What is service mesh?
 How is it implemented?
 What are the advantages it provides?